Targeted antibody-based therapy for cancer and inflammatory or autoimmune disease

-Targeted antibody treatments can be used to improve the likelihood of an effective treatment that produces fewer side effects for patients.
-The goal for us is to develop a new drug that, by itself or in combination with other drugs, can form an important part of future cancer treatment.
+The advantage of targeted antibody-based immunotherapy is its capability to improve the likelihood of an effective treatment that produces fewer side effects for patients.
+Cantargia’s goal with CAN04 is clear – to develop a novel drug that, by itself or in combination with other drugs, can form an important part of future cancer treatment.
 In parallel, Cantargia is developing other IL1RAP-binding antibodies outside the field of cancer, such as the candidate drug CAN10.